exakat/php-dictionary/dictionary/multiplication.ini.rst

 Multiplication is the mathematical multiplication.
 It applies to numbers: integers and float.

-It also works with booleans and null, which are converted to integers.
+It also works with booleans and null, which are first converted to integers.
 Other types are not allowed for multiplication and yield a fatal error.

+The operator for multiplication is the star ``*``.
+A double star ``**`` is the power operator.

 .. code-block:: php